anyalisis12/Indian-Sign-Language-Final/README.md

     o	For each frame:

-       Extract the Region of Interest (ROI) (e.g., the green rectangle area).
+       Extract the Region of Interest (ROI).

        Resize and normalize the ROI to match the CNN's input shape.